-- Student writes their appeal of the decision directly into the database on their page in a text box (limited number of characters) and submits - ♦ Dean conducts meeting - Dean (or Chair/Coordinator) goes to the Disposition Reports/Individual Report tab in their Main Menu, enters student ID number, and enters outcome and comments in the text box - 10.
+- Student writes their appeal of the decision directly into the Assessment System on their overview page in a text box (limited number of characters) and submits - Dean conducts meeting - Dean (or Chair/Coordinator) goes to theDisposition Reports/Individual Report tab in their Main Menu, enters student ID number, and enters outcome and comments in the text box - 10.
 If the Dean upholds the recommendation of dismissal, the teacher candidate has the right to appeal to the Provost in writing within fifteen (15) calendar days of the receipt of the Dean's decision.
 (Please note: University holiday closing dates are not counted in the calendar days). - 11.
 If a teacher candidate is recommended for counseling and not for dismissal, a recommendation will be sent to the Chair of the Department of Teacher Education, the Program Coordinator and the Student Advising and Field Experience (SAFE) office.

-- 12. To reapply for admission to TEP, candidates must submit the following information to the Assistant Dean for Undergraduate Studies: - a.
+12. To reapply for admission to TEP, candidates must submit the following information to the Assistant Dean for Undergraduate Studies:

+a.
 A 1-2 page letter justifying readmission to TEP identifying how previous deficiencies have been rectified b.
 Three letters of recommendation to include one School of Education faculty member and one currently employed P-12 educator or administrator.
-Each letter must include contact information (email address and phone number) - c.
+Each letter must include contact information (email address and phone number)

+c.
 A transcript indicating all coursework since being dismissed from TEP

-Appeal of an academic misconduct disciplinary action:

-If the appeal is related to academic misconduct (plagiarism, and/or other academic misconduct) the appeal process will be done first through MyOleMiss and not the SOE Assessment System.
+Appeal of an academic misconduct disciplinary action: If the appeal is related to academic misconduct (plagiarism, and/or other academic misconduct) the appeal process will be done first through MyOleMiss and not the SOE Assessment System.
 Faculty must log the event into MyOleMiss under "Academic Discipline."
 The process will then follow the University's policy for appeal, detailed in the M-Book.

-A copy of the M-Book: The University of Mississippi Handbook of Standards and Activities may be obtained from the Office of the Dean of Students or can be found on the web at: https://communications.olemiss.edu/wp-content/uploads/sites/5/2017/10/MBook.pdf
+A copy of the M-Book: The University of Mississippi Handbook of Standards and Activities may be obtained from the Office of the Dean of Students or can be found on the web at: https://olemiss.edu/info/mbook/ nt Teacher education candidates will be placed in schools that are identified as Network Partner School partnership sites or schools that are included in the North Mississippi Education Consortium.
+A list of these schools may be provided by the Student Advising and Field Experience (SAFE) office.

-If an academic misconduct appeal fails to clear the student of all sanctions (through following the M-Book policy) or the student does not appeal, faculty in Teacher Education may submit a disposition infraction for the incident so that it is recorded in the SOE Assessment System.
+\ If an academic misconduct appeal fails to clear the student of all sanctions (through following the M-Book policy) or the student does not appeal, faculty in Teacher Education may submit a disposition infraction for the incident so that it is recorded in the SOE Assessment System.